rutagokhale/coffee-data-dashboard/README.md

-# coffee-data-dashboard
+# Coffee Production and Trade data
-An interactive excel dashboard that shows trends and information about countries that produce coffee and countries that consume it.
+An interactive dashboard created in Excel that shows trends and information about countries that produce, export, and import coffee.